 Selected favorites from the great State of Arizona.
-Clicking on any image will launch a gallery of images.
-Continue reading
+Clicking on any image will launch a jig of images.

 San Diego rang in 2010 with one of the most spectacular sunsets I have ever seen.